bigskysoftware/_hyperscript/www/docs.md

 </div>
 ```

-The `then` keyword is particularly recommended when commands are on the same line, for clarity.
+`then` acts roughly like a semi-colon in other langauges.
+It is particularly recommended when multiple commands are on
+the same line, for clarity.

 Expressions are the root syntactic element.
 Some should be very familiar to developers: